MurphyPone/murphypone.github.io/src/content/fldr.md

 ![](http://www.reactiongifs.com/r/2012/01/cut-it-out.gif)

-Eric Weisstein, no not that one, _nor that one_, but the cool one does research for Wolfram Alpha published a paper earlier this year showing that binary transcendental distributions might actually be more tractable than was previosuly thought: https://arxiv.org/abs/2201.12601
+Eric Weisstein, no not that one, _nor that one_, but the cool one does research for Wolfram Alpha published a paper earlier this year showing that binary transcendental distributions might actually be more tractable than was previously thought: https://arxiv.org/abs/2201.12601

 Knuth and Yao's theorem actually still holds for irrationals and transcendentals.
 However, we can't represent these on a computer with finite memory, and by definition, there's no repeating structure for irrational probabilities, so back edges can't help us out much further.